KChow19/ICP_Mapping/README.md

-# Lidar Mapping
+# LIDAR Mapping
-Using a RPLidar serialize scans ICP Mapping
+Serializes LIDAR scans from a RPLidar to use in ICP Mapping